 A clamped table is an accessory that helps you cut various materials, including wood, plastic, leather, and metal.
 Some clamps even allow you to clamp multiple materials together for a more stable workpiece.

 Variable speed knob

 The variable speed knob allows you to change the speed of the scroll machine.
-Some scroll saws even have two speeds: a slow speed and a fast speed.
-It also comes in a range of speeds from 560 to 5,000 strokes per minute.
+Some scroll saws have two speeds: a slow speed and a fast speed.
+It also ranges in speeds from 560 to 5,000 strokes per minute.

 Blade guards protect your hands and fingers from accidental injuries by covering the blade.

 Quick release blade clamp

-A quick-release blade clamp is an accessory that allows you to quickly release the blade when needed so you can switch it with another one.
+A quick-release blade clamp is an accessory that allows you to quickly release the blade when needed so you can switch it with another.

 Blade clamp screws

 Blade clamp screws are required for mounting the blade into the scroll machine.

-The center post is made of aluminum, and it is used to support the material you are cutting.
+The center post is made of aluminum and is used to support the material you are cutting.